Erez Katz, CEO and Co-founder of Lucena Research

 With such a rich array of data points, we often struggle with deciding which indicators / models are most relevant at any particular time.
 Not all indicators are created equal, nor are they designed to be predictive at all times.

-An effective Machine Learning algorithm “knows” how to adjust dynamically to environmental or idiosyncratic changes.
+An effective Machine Learning algorithm “knows” how to adjust dynamically to environmental or idiosyncratic changes during the feature selection process.
 A Genetic Algorithm (GA) is a technique that can be used to employ a scientific process of feature selection to help distinguish between predictive signals and noise.

 What is a Genetic Algorithm In the Context of Big Data and Machine Learning?